binaryphile/sorta/README.md

 </tbody>
 </table>

-Run that as a script and you'll get:

-    that: one

-The same thing with sorta looks like this:

-    # use "passed" with a parameter array:

-With the addition of the call at the beginning of `my_function`, I can receive variables by name and have them automatically expanded to their values.
-The resulting parameters are copies of the values, scoped locally to my function.
+With the addition of the call at the beginning of `my_function`, the function receives variables by name and has them automatically expanded to their values.

+The resulting parameters are copies of the values, scoped locally to the function.
 Changing their values doesn't change anything anywhere else in the script.

 Notice that the `passed` function accepts the parameter array by name (no expansion of `${_params[@\]}` necessary): `eval "$(passed